Rust unit testing: test types

 }

-By implementing the Drop trait, we can get rid of the assertion in this test, because it happens automatically when the weapon test double gets out of scope.
-Use cargo test and all the tests should pass.
+weapon test double goes out of scope.
+Use cargo test, and all the tests should pass.

-Still, if you own the design of the Supervillain interface and passing a reference instead of ownership is a valid option for your problem at hand, it is always easier to make the API of the object testable.
-We can make attack() take a shared reference to something that implements Megaweapon.
+option for your problem at hand, it is always easier to make the API of the type testable.
+We can make attack() take

 pub fn attack(&self, weapon: &impl Megaweapon) {